Gaussian-Based Parametric Bijections For Automatic Projection Filters: Adaptive Parametric Bijections

 \subsection{Challenges of static bijection}

 Although the automatic projection filter has been shown to perform well with multivariate dynamics \cite{emzir2023}, it unfortunately requires a large number of quadrature nodes.
 This is due to the need for the accurate computation of the exponential of the cumulant-generating function \eqref{eq:cumulant-generating}, which is done via numerical integration.
-To compute the cumulant-generating function for a parametric density $p_\theta$ a fixed smooth bijection $\phi: \mathcal{D} \rightarrow \mathcal{X}$ is used, where $\mathcal{D} := (-1,1)^d$ is the canonical hypercube.
+To compute the cumulant-generating function for a parametric density $p_\theta$ a fixed smooth bijection $\phi\colon \mathcal{D} \rightarrow \mathcal{X}$ is used, where $\mathcal{D} \coloneqq (-1,1)^d$ is the canonical hypercube.
 Because during filtering, the high-density region of the filtering density moves within $\mathbb{R}^d$, fixing the bijection can lead to numerical instabilities.
 To illustrate this, let us denote by $\tilde{X} = \{\tilde{x}_i\}_{i=1}^N$ the set of quadrature nodes in the canonical hypercube and consider the univariate case with $p_\theta(x) = \frac{1}{\sqrt{2\pi}} \exp(-(x-\theta)^2/2)$ and $\phi=\tanh^{-1}(\tilde{x})$.
 In the domain $\mathcal{D}$, when a substantial part of the bijected nodes $\phi(\tilde{X})$ lies outside the high-density interval, the function $\phi'(\tilde{x}) \, p_\theta(\phi(\tilde{x}))$ moves to edge of $\mathcal{D}$, and is almost zero at the other edge.
 Fig.~\ref{fig:bijection_flaw_16} illustrates this effect with $\theta$ being either $0$ or $\pi/2$, and by using only 16 quadrature nodes, $\left\{ \phi(\tilde{x}_i) \right\}$ does not cover the region of high $p_\theta$ value as $\theta$ moves away from zero.
-Even worse, when $\theta$ is far from zero, increasing the number of quadrature nodes does not lead to a significant decrease in the integration error.
-This serious shortcoming is addressed next.
+Even worse, when $\theta$ is far from zero, increasing the number of quadrature nodes does not noticeably decrease the integration error.
+We show how to address this problem in the next section.